istio/istio.io/content/docs/setup/kubernetes/quick-start/index.md

 ### Azure

-A Kubernetes cluster can be deployed to Azure via `ACS-Engine` or `AKS` which fully supports Istio as long as Kubernetes 1.9.6 or later is specified.
+You can deploy a Kubernetes cluster to Azure via `ACS-Engine` or `AKS` which fully supports Istio as long as Kubernetes 1.9.6 or later is specified.

 AKS is a managed Kubernetes service where the master nodes are paid for and managed by Microsoft, no matter the size or number of agent nodes created.